Breaking Into a Nonprofit Fundraising or Development Job

-My background is in writing and social work, and my entry into fundraising was serendipitous.
+My background is in writing and social work, and my entry into nonprofit fundraising was serendipitous.
 I was a domestic violence advocate, and found my way into grant writing through an artists grant I wrote that funded a theatre project with survivors of domestic violence.
 On the strength of that success, I applied to an opening for a grants manager at Center Theatre Group (a regional theatre in downtown Los Angeles), and spent four years there, eventually overseeing institutional giving.

-Meanwhile, I was volunteering at a social services agency, facilitating a women’s domestic violence support group.
-A few years later, that agency invited me to lead their fundraising efforts, and I spent nearly nine years there building an integrated development and communications department.
-From there I did some consulting and major gifts work for international organizations, and about a year ago took a Director of Fund Development position at the L.A.
+About a year ago, I took a Director of Fund Development position at the L.A.
 Trust for Children’s Health.
 We work in the highest-need schools of the Los Angeles Unified School District (LAUSD), and our mission is to improve student health and increase readiness to learn through healthcare access, advocacy, and programs.

 What are some specific aspects of your job with the L.A.
 Trust?